Introduction from Stephen Bird, CEO, Standard Life Aberdeen

 Technology is a vital enabler.
 Agile technology, advanced data analytics, machine learning and cloud computing are all essential capabilities for companies looking to achieve client-led growth.
 Our thematic investment approach is described in detail by Andy Brown.

 It’s important to highlight that underpinning all of these strategic priorities is our commitment to ESG and responsible investing.
 Investors play a vital role in directing capital to those companies and ventures seeking to make tomorrow’s world better for everyone.
 Beth Meyer’s article highlights how we factor human rights into our investment process and the ways we engage with companies to make a difference to people.

-These are challenging, yet exciting time for active managers.
+These are challenging, yet exciting times for active managers.
 We will play a vital role in identifying opportunities for clients, providing the capital to help rebuild and reshape the post-pandemic recovery.
-And it’s also an exciting time for our business, with an evolved growth strategy and a new single digitally-enabled brand, we use our expert insights to enable our clients to be better investors.
+And it’s also an exciting time for our business, with an evolved growth strategy and a new single digitally enabled brand, we use our expert insights to enable our clients to be better investors.

 Projections are offered as opinion and are not reflective of potential performance.
 Projections are not guaranteed and actual events or results may differ materially.

 Foreign securities are more volatile, harder to price and less liquid than U.S. securities.
 They are subject to different accounting and regulatory standards, and political and economic risks.
 These risks are enhanced in emerging markets countries.